 “Studies have shown that chronic stress can drive you to addiction,” Baksh shared.
 “The more stress you face, the greater chance you have of abusing substances and becoming addicted.”

 “When you are stressed, your prefrontal cortex, which typically regulates behavior, stops acting as it should.
 It’s no longer ‘gatekeeping,’ or causing you to think about the consequences of your actions so that you can put the brakes on as needed,” said Baksh.
 “Instead, you go into automatic pilot mode, and more easily act on impulse.
+These impulse actions will eventually result in unhealthy anger issues with everyone around you.
+It is a challenge to carry out your daily tasks when you have unresolved issues within yourself.
+It will cause resentment in the people around you.
+In turn, you will isolate yourself, and you can fall into depression.
+It would be best if you learned how to manage your emotions and anger.
+Seek professional help and enroll in online anger management classes to help you control your anger.
+It will also help you to dig deep, identify, and resolve the root cause of the stress and anger.
 You may also turn to illicit substances in an attempt to ‘self-medicate.’”

 The good news?
 There is a healthier and more effective way to deal with stress.

 It’s Not the Thing, It’s Our Perception of the Thing